San Andreas1.5 Stars

 Peyton’s disaster sequences come in a barrage of computerized special FX, rendering the cataclysm in the somewhat cartoony animation style that has become standard in disaster movies—instead of the more realistic, harrowing ones that made The Impossible and early scenes in Hereafter so powerful.
 Buildings collapse on themselves, others sway like trees in the wind, the Hollywood sign topples over, the ground surges like a wave, and huge fissures open over miles of land.
 And once again, Hollywood proves that the Golden Gate Bridge is their favorite new landmark to destroy when it’s consumed by the force of a tsunami.
 All manner of vehicles are destroyed, cars and boats and planes, and CGI people are tossed about the screen.
 Despite the level of detail, the animators have incorporated into scenes of devastation, it all has a detached quality, perhaps because we’ve seen this sort of thing before.
 And what’s more, the story is content to avoid realism to fully embrace the genre’s customarily mindless entertainment value.
 No matter, all safety is restored by the end, as indicated by the finale’s long, ponderous, and quite ridiculous shot of the American flag.

 San Andreas isn’t real, we know it’s not real, and the filmmakers haven’t bothered to push the limits of their special FX technology to convince us otherwise.
 Jokey dialogue and corny music keep the mood diverting rather than affecting, even when the script veers into extreme peril.
-As we watch, we disassociate ourselves from the heaps of death and destruction onscreen, because it’s delivered to us in familiar format, the traditional layout of the disaster movie.
+As we watch, we disassociate ourselves from the heaps of death and destruction onscreen, because it’s delivered to us in a familiar format, the traditional layout of the disaster movie.
 Maybe it’s a reflection of our morbid society that a movie about such monumental ruin would provide even the slightest level of escape, but it does, in a lazy Sunday afternoon kind of way.
-While it’s entire reason for being is to supply a bankable, familiar product that will deliver extensive returns, we can feel safe in the knowledge that a movie like San Andreas will not test our limits, and will quickly disappear from our thoughts.
+While its entire reason for being is to supply a bankable, familiar product that will deliver extensive returns, we can feel safe in the knowledge that a movie like San Andreas will not test our limits and will quickly disappear from our thoughts.
 The people of Nepal aren’t so lucky.